 Figure 11.
 Embodied carbon benchmark for recycled rebar and recycled concrete replacement.

 4.3.4.
-Fourth recommendation
+Fourth alternative

 The final suggestion entailed a shift in the construction approach from a concrete frame to steel construction.
 Instead of erecting a multi-story building entirely composed of concrete and reinforced steel with extensive reinforcement, the proposed solution advocated for expanding the land area and constructing a single-story building using steel construction methods.
-This solution effectively addressed the issue of CO2 emissions stemming from the substantial volume of concrete required, which amounted to 13,522 m3, while also reducing the quantity of steel utilized in the concrete. id not eliminate it entirely.
+This alternative design was focused mainly on changing the main frame from concrete structure to steel structure but does not necessitate the whole replacement of concrete elements, such as facade.
+This solution effectively addressed the issue of CO2 emissions stemming from the substantial volume of concrete required, which amounted to 13,522 m3, while also reducing the quantity of steel utilized in the concrete.
+Although the shift from concrete to steel framing reduced concrete usage significantly, it did not eliminate it entirely.
 Concrete remained necessary for certain structural components, most notably the foundation, and was treated as a secondary material.
+The recommendation to utilize steel frame primarily served as guidance for future industrial projects, where early adoption of steel framing may support lower embodied carbon outcomes.

-The recommendation to utilize steel frame primarily servedExpanding the land area at the time of land acquisition emerged as the optimal solution, given the relatively low cost of land per square meter during that period.
+Expanding the land area at the time of land acquisition emerged as the optimal solution, given the relatively low cost of land per square meter during that period.
 The land was obtainable at a nominal price, nearly devoid of any significant cost, particularly considering the stipulation of commencing construction promptly.

 Table 6 presents a comparison of the recommended designs alongside the existing design, focusing on CO2 emissions and the social cost of carbon.
 The Existing Design uses 0% recycled content in both concrete and reinforcement rebars, leading to the highest CO2 emissions (29,122 tons) and social cost (€1,456,090).
 In contrast, Recommended Designs 1 to 3 incorporate recycled binders (40-55%) and recycled rebars (up to 97%), showing a steady reduction in emissions and costs.
 Recommended Design 3, with both recycled binders and rebars, achieves the lowest emissions (24,435 tons) and social cost (€1,221,749).
 Recommended Design 4 suggests a switch to steel construction and expanding the land area but lacks specific emissions data.